centrifugal/centrifugo/README.md

 [![Join the chat at https://t.me/joinchat/ABFVWBE0AhkyyhREoaboXQ](https://img.shields.io/badge/Telegram-Group-orange?style=flat&logo=telegram)](https://t.me/joinchat/ABFVWBE0AhkyyhREoaboXQ) &nbsp;&nbsp;[![Join the chat at https://discord.gg/tYgADKx](https://img.shields.io/discord/719186998686122046?style=flat&label=Discord&logo=discord)](https://discord.gg/tYgADKx)

-Centrifugo is a scalable real-time messaging server written in Go language.
+Centrifugo is a scalable real-time messaging server written in the Go language.
 Centrifugo can instantly deliver messages to application online users connected over supported real-time transports (WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
-Centrifugo has a channel concept – so it's a user-facing PUB/SUB server.
+Centrifugo has the concept of a channel – so it's a user-facing PUB/SUB server.

-Centrifugo is language-agnostic and can be used to build chat applications, live comments, multiplayer games, streaming metrics, etc., in conjunction with any backend.
-It fits well modern architectures and allows decoupling business logic from the real-time transport layer.
+Centrifugo is language-agnostic and can be used to build chat apps, live comments, multiplayer games, streaming metrics, collaborative tools, etc. in combination with any backend.
+It is well suited for modern architectures and allows decoupling the business logic from the real-time transport layer.

-Several official client SDKs for browser and mobile development wrap bidirectional protocol.
-Also, Centrifugo supports a unidirectional approach for simple zero-SDK-dependency use cases.
+Several official client SDKs for browser and mobile development wrap the bidirectional protocol.
+In addition, Centrifugo supports a unidirectional approach for simple use cases with no SDK dependency.

-For the detailed information follow to [Centrifugo documentation site](https://centrifugal.dev).
+For details, go to the [Centrifugo documentation site](https://centrifugal.dev).

 ![scheme](https://raw.githubusercontent.com/centrifugal/centrifugo/v2/docs/content/images/scheme_sketch.png)